Elizabethtown (film): Plot

 Arriving to Elizabethtown, Drew is met by the family.
 He makes arrangements for cremation at his mother's request, despite the family's objections.
 While staying at a hotel, where a raucous bachelor party and wedding reception is being held, Drew calls his mother and sister, then his ex, Ellen, as he struggles with boredom and depression.
 Finally, he calls Claire, who is also alone because Ben is away working, and they talk for hours.
 She impulsively suggests they meet at sunrise, before she has to depart on a flight to Hawaii.
 They have a quiet, platonic moment, and then they part ways as she leaves for her trip.

 Drew struggles between the family members and his mother's demands regarding burial arrangements.
 His mother is manically attempting self-improvement to compensate for the loss of her husband.
 Claire suddenly appears at the hotel, claiming Drew's needs for help outweigh her needs for a tropical vacation.
 They tour various parts of Kentucky and she helps him at the funeral home, picking out the urn and keeping Drew emotionally on track.

 During a post-dinner discussion with the older family, Drew sees the stovetop flame and panics about the cremation.
 Rushing to the funeral home, he is too late to stop his father's cremation.
 Solemn, he takes the urn back to the hotel, where Claire has crashed the bachelorette party.
 Things lead to their physical conclusion in his hotel room, but Drew is still wrapped up in his job and self-pity and they part on strained terms.

 Hollie and Heather arrive for the service, and Hollie, with newfound self-confidence, makes a breakthrough with the family with a standup comedy routine and a farewell tap dance to Mitch.
 Claire arrives, and tells Drew to take a final trip with his father, giving him a binder box with customized itineraries and mix CDs for the road trip.
-Drew follows Claire's map home, spreading his father's ashes at memorable destinations along the way until he reaches the "World's Second Largest Farmer's Market" in Nebraska.
-There, a series of notes and clues gives him a choice: to either follow the map home or to go in a new direction, searching for the "girl in the red hat."
+After his father's suit is buried, Drew follows Claire's map home, spreading his father's ashes at memorable destinations along the way until he reaches the "World's Second Largest Farmer's Market" in Nebraska.
+There, a series of notes and clues gives him a choice: to either follow the map home or to go in a new direction, searching for the "girl in the red hat".
 He finds Claire, they kiss, and Drew realizes he loves her.